000 a Earth Inwogro_min Freedom 000 Logobanner 25

 How a polymer electrolyte fuel cell works Source: bbs-brv.de

-It also goes back, hydrogen emits electrons, there is an excess of electrons on this side, these electrons then rush around to the other side through the resistance, on the other side there is a lack of electrons, here the oxygen now absorbs electrons and will reduced. the protons of hydrogen arrive again through a membrane, through which they can only pass without electrons, to the other side.
-There the hydrogen combines with the oxygen again, water and heat are generated.
+It also goes back.
+Hydrogen releases electrons.
+On this side, there's an excess of electrons, which then rush around the outside through the resistor.
+On the other side, there's a shortage of electrons.
+Here, the oxygen absorbs electrons and is reduced in the process.
+The hydrogen's protons pass through a membrane, which they can only pass through without electrons, to the other side.
+There, the hydrogen then recombines with the oxygen, producing water and heat.

 Single fuel cell Source: Planet Wissen000s Spacer 1Fuel cell stack Source: NASA